TheGamesss/Zsnes-1.51-Downloader/readme.txt

   4. Special Cartridges
 ............................................................

-The approximate percentage of emulation progress for these special cartridges is listed under Current Progress [Readme.txt].

  - - - - - - - - - - - - - - -
   Same Game; SD Gundam G-Next
  - - - - - - - - - - - - - - -